The Nest

 • The best brokers spent several years working as agents.
 This gives them a good handle on the local market and helps them understand their workers’ needs.

 • People who want to do a lot of networking and marketing tend to do best as agents.
-Going out there and selling is what some people do best.
+Some people do their best to go out there and sell.
 When that happens, it’s best to roll with it.
-Great listing agents can love their job and make significant banks.
+Great listing agents can love their jobs and make significant banks.

-• Brokers tend to make more money regardless of experience, and it’s just the way that broker fees are set up.
+• Brokers tend to make more money regardless of experience, and it’s just how broker fees are set up.

 • However, the stakes are often higher with brokerage work.
-This is a serious thing you need to consider.
-If something gets overlooked by a broker, it can lead to license revocation, lawsuits, or even an arrest.
+This is a serious matter.
+If a broker overlooks something, it can lead to license revocation, lawsuits, or even arrest.

 Real Estate Agent vs. Broker: They’re Still There For You

 You don’t have to worry too much about the specifics as a buyer or seller.
-As long as you hire the right people to help with a home sale or get your next property, you should be OK with how things work.
+If you hire the right people to help with a home sale or get your next property, you should be OK with how things work.

 After all, they’re called professionals for a reason!